 - Objective

 - Perceptron: Local Field of a Neuron

 - Perceptron: One Neuron Structure

 - Deriving the Algorithm

 - Under Linear Separability Convergence happens!!!

 - Proof

 - Algorithm Using Error-Correcting

 - Final Perceptron Algorithm (One Version)

-- Other Algorithms for the Perceptron
+- The Winnow Algorithm

+- Parallel Implementations

-- McCulloch and Pitts (1943) for introducing the idea of neural networks as computing machines. - Resemblatt (1958) for proposing the perceptron as the first model for learning with a teacher (i.e., supervised learning).
+- McCulloch and Pitts (1943) [1] for introducing the idea of neural networks as computing machines. - Hebb (1949) [2] for postulating the first rule for self-organized learning. - Rosenblatt (1958) [3] for proposing the perceptron as the first model for learning with a teacher (i.e., supervised learning).

-- McCulloch and Pitts (1943) for introducing the idea of neural networks as computing machines. - Hebb (1949) for postulating the first rule for self-organized learning.
+- McCulloch and Pitts (1943) [1] for introducing the idea of neural networks as computing machines. - Hebb (1949) [2] for postulating the first rule for self-organized learning. - Rosenblatt (1958) [3] for proposing the perceptron as the first model for learning with a teacher (i.e., supervised learning).